Steps to Unlocking Your Gorlok

 If you are a high-school student who is ready to apply as an incoming freshmen, we have a separate group of admission counselors for you.

 Whether you prefer to visit virtually or in-person, we have options for you.
-Before choosing the type of campus tour you would like to take, please review our safety protocols for visitors below.
+Before choosing the type of campus tour you would like to take, please review our safety protocols for visitors (available at the bottom of the campus visit page).
 We can’t wait to meet you and talk about what it’s like to be a Gorlok!

 Experience Webster University's main campus in Webster Groves, MO from the comfort of your own home.
 This 360° tour can be accessed using any desktop, tablet or mobile browser.